syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Editing.md

 To edit the cards using Dialog template form, set `EditMode` as `DialogTemplate` and specify the template id to `DialogTemplate` property of `EditSettings`.

-N> :
- 1.	`value` attribute is used to bind the corresponding field value while editing.
+N> 1.`value` attribute is used to bind the corresponding field value while editing.
- 2.	`name` attribute is used to get the changed field values while save the edited card.
+N> 2.`name` attribute is used to get the changed field values while save the edited card.

 The following code example describes the above behavior.